 I had extremely high hopes for this mascara by Pat McGrath, the "mother of makeup."
 She's known for her boundary-pushing products, and this mascara didn't disappoint.
 It really lifted my lashes from the roots to deliver a wide-awake look, and made them look thicker and fuller too.

-Having never tried a 100% natural mascara before, I wasn't sure what to expect with this one.
+I wasn't really sure what to expect from a 'clean' mascara, but I'm definitely sold.
 Although it won't be up your street if you like a dramatic lash look, it did a great job of defining my natural curl.
 I wore just one coat for an everyday look, but it could be layered up if you want more volume.

 This is one occasion when the name of a product really does deliver.
 This Stila mascara generally left my lashes looking more huge than before.
 The brush is pretty mega, which means I did make a bit of a hash with applying it (my eyes are slightly hooded, so getting mascara all over my lids is pretty commonplace), but once it was on, I was seriously taken aback by the finished result.